 - Cover the sauce with four of the softened gluten free lasagna noodles, cutting them as necessary to fit into the skillet.

-- Pour ⅓ of sauce over the gluten free lasagna noodles, then cover with ⅓ of the cream cheese, mozzarella cheese and pepper Jack cheese.
+- Pour ⅓ of sauce over the gluten free lasagna noodles, then cover with ⅓ of the cream cheese, mozzarella cheese and pepper Jack cheese blend.

-- Make two additional Creole jambalaya lasagna layers.
+- Make two additional Cajun jambalaya lasagna layers.

 - Cover and bake for 40 minutes.